kumaridimpleabcd2006-eng/python--OOP-and-Logic--Practices/README.md

 6. *Student_Grade* : A simple python program that uses a while loop and conditional statement to display grade based on the users choice.

-7. *To-Do list* : A simple python program that allow users to enter tasks ans display them as a To-Do list.89. *Array sum program* : This is a simple python  program that stores numbers in a list and  add fist two numbers.
+7. *To-Do list* : A simple python program that allow users to enter tasks ans display them as a To-Do list.

+8. *Array sum program* : This is a simple python  program that stores numbers in a list and  add fist two numbers.

-8. *Student Marks Analysis* : This python program analyze student marks stored in a list.
+9. *Student Marks Analysis* : This python program analyze student marks stored in a list.

-9. *Student Result Analysis* : A simple program that analyzer student marks using lists.
+10. *Student Result Analysis* : A simple program that analyzer student marks using lists.
     ## Features
 -calculate total marks
 -find average marks